 Normally, electrical signals spread from the top of the heart to the bottom.
 The electrical signals begin in a group of cells called the sinus node or sinoatrial (SA) node, which are located in the right atrium.
 The signals travel from the SA node through the right and left atria, which causes blood to pump through the ventricles.
 The signals then move to a group of cells called the atrioventricular (AV) node, located between the atria and ventricles.
 This signal leaves the AV node and travels to the ventricles, causing them to pump blood to the lungs and rest of the body.

-During AFL, electrical signals from the heart travel along the right atrium.
+During AFL, abnormal electrical signals arise from the right atrium.
 The signals travel in a circular motion, causing the atria to beat faster than normal.
 This type of rhythm is called superventricular tachycardia.

 Like atrial fibrillation, AFL can sometimes cause no symptoms at all.
 However, some people have symptoms that are organized and predictable.
 These include: